thelondonsmiths/Solex_ser_recon_EN/README.md

 The composite results window should be killed by pushing any key on the keyboard.
 By default, the Processing GUI will reappear after each run.
-The prior file location and several other GUI states are saved in the SHG.ini file.
+The prior file location and several other GUI states are now saved in the SHG_config file (previously in a SHG.ini file).

 Some changes were implemented due to a known bug in the update to a library: see https://github.com/PySimpleGUI/PySimpleGUI/issues/5410